ChordPro/chordpro/docs/content/Directives-image.md

 the right edge of the paper.
 With `x="50%"` the center of the image is at the center of the paper.

-So this is the way to get an image in the bottom right corner of the paper:
+So this is another way to get an image in the bottom right corner of the paper:

     anchor="paper" x="100%" y="100%"